 Research has shown that the most effective lead nurturing emails are packed with emotional power.
 In other words, the more emotionally engaging your email sequence is, the better.

-Write an email sequence that make your readers feel something.
+Write an email sequence that makes your readers feel something.

 The best emails are the ones that make the reader feel something, which they then remember and think about for the rest of the day.